baochuquan/taskloop/README.md

     $ gem install taskloop

 # Usage
+TaskLoop provides a series of commands for workflows, as well as a set of syntax rules for users to customize their tasks.

-# Advanced Usage
+# Workflow
+When using Taskloop, we recommend that you use a git project or a local directory to manage all your scheduled tasks.
+This doesn't mean that you have to centralize management in just one place; of course, you can use multiple git projects or directories to manage different types of scheduled tasks.
+Taskloop supports these different management methods; these are just recommendations.

+Next, let's introduce the standard workflow of Taskloop.

+## Launch
+Before you start using Taskloop, you need to execute the 'taskloop launch' command to globally launch Taskloop.

+## Init Taskfile

+## Customize Scheduled Task

+## Deploy

-# FAQ
+# Rules

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 # Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/taskloop.